markusand/minimalChart/README.md

 Set tMax = new Set("Tmax", "ºC", #FF6655);

 Datum tNow = new Datum(tMax.size(), 23, "15h30");
+Datum hotDaysNOV = new Datum(5, "NOV");  // Used only for PIE and DONUT charts

 tMin.add( new Datum(tMin.size(), 19, "15h30") );
 tMax.add(tNow);